ibm-cloud-docs/cephaas/about-sdsaas.md

 ## Next Steps
 {: #about-sds-next-steps}

-Documentation on the best way to [get started](/docs/sdsaas?topic=sdsaas-getting-started) provides support to provision unified storage, to create volumes and objects, and to use a reference of common operations through CLI and API interactions.
+Documentation on the best way to [get started](/docs/sdsaas?topic=sdsaas-getting-started) provides support to provision unified storage to create volumes and objects, and to use a reference of common operations through CLI and API interactions.